iamrameshtk/rk-utils/gcp-utils/res_readme.md

 - Always run with `--dry-run` first to see what would be deleted
 - Use the least privileged token necessary for the operation
 - Consider backing up critical data before running the script
+- Use the per-resource confirmation to selectively clean up your project
+- Use the "all" option only after reviewing the initial resources
 - Run during off-peak hours for large projects

 ## Limitations